aaalgo/kaggle-driver/README.md

 Update train_val.prototxt and set the parameter path under picpac_param to the above produced db file.

-The score 0.74081 was produced with 18634 iterations.
+The score 0.74081 was produced with quick_solver with 18634 iterations.

 4. Prediction
 =============